Kinetic simulations of the cosmic ray pressure anisotropy instability: cosmic ray scattering rate in the saturated state: Simulation results

 \subsection{Fiducial run}

 We start by showing in Figure~\ref{fig::wave_hst} the time evolution of the wave energy density for all our simulation runs.
-The initial seed waves are first damped by ion-neutral damping.
-In the meantime, as the CR anisotropy gradually develops owing to $\dot{B}/B$, the CRPAI starts to overcome damping, eventually leading to wave growth.
-Given our fiducial parameters, the turning point is expected to occur when the CR anisotropy level reaches $\dot{a}t\sim (U_A/\mathbb{C})[1+(\nu_{\rm IN}/\Omega_0)(\rho_0/\rho_{\rm CR})Q_2^{-1}(\Omega_0 m/p)]$, yielding $t\sim1.5\times10^{4}\Omega_0^{-1}$ for the fastest growing mode in the fiducial case.
+The initial seed waves are first damped by both the ion-neutral damping and the CRs' gyro-resonance (before $\left|\xi^2 - 1\right| > k U_A / \Omega_0$, the gyro-resonant instability will damp waves (Equation~\ref{equ::growth_rate})).
+In the meantime, after the CR anisotropy gradually develops owing to $\dot{B}/B$, the CRPAI starts to overcome damping, eventually leading to wave growth.
+Given our fiducial parameters, the turning point is expected to occur when the CR anisotropy level reaches $\dot{a}t\sim (U_A/\mathbb{C})[1+(\nu_{\rm IN}/\Omega)(\rho_0/\rho_{\rm CR})Q_2^{-1}(\Omega_0 m/p_\text{peak})]$, yielding $t\sim1.5\times10^{4}\Omega_0^{-1}$ for the fastest growing mode in the fiducial case.
 The actual turn-over when summing over all waves starts later around $t\sim4\times10^{4}\Omega_0^{-1}$ as it takes longer for waves at other wavelength (which grow slower) to catch up.
 After a few e-folding time, the waves are sufficiently grown to efficiently scatter and isotropize the CR particles.
-This will reduce the CR anisotropy and hence the wave growth, eventually leading to the saturation of the wave amplitudes, where wave growth due to CRPAI balances ion-neutral damping.
+This will reduce the CR anisotropy and hence the wave growth, eventually leading to the saturation of the wave amplitudes, where wave growth due to CRPAI balances the ion-neutral damping.